jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 ![Image](18.jpg)
 ![Image](7.jpg)

-Once the back was placed on with the hinges 2 holes were srewed into the front of the box this was to allow the wires from the MQ-3 Sensor and the RGB Ring light to be fed through to the back.
+Once the back was placed on with the hinges 2 holes were screwed into the front of the box this was to allow the wires from the MQ-3 Sensor and the RGB Ring light to be fed through to the back.

 All that remained was feeding the wires through the slots and attaching them to the micro:Bit.